Social Links vs. Language Barriers: Decoding the Global Spread of Streaming Content: Results

 \subsection{Dynamics of trending contents by the platforms}

 To examine the dynamics of global streaming services, we first test the inertia of trending contents by calculating the total survival time in the trending chart.
 We then find the best-fit distribution of the total survival time distributions for each country by the platforms (see Methods), which are characterized by the size of the long tails.
 In the case of YouTube, all countries, except the United States, follow a stretched exponential distribution.
 The United States showed a lognormal distribution.
 For Spotify, different distributions were observed by countries.
 Brazil, Canada, Germany, Mexico, South Korea, the United Kingdom, and the United States demonstrate a truncated power law distribution; while France, India, and Japan showed a stretched exponential.
 Both Netflix films and TV shows presented a lognormal distribution for all ten countries.

-In short, all three platforms exhibited diverse dynamics regarding the inertia of trending content.
+The findings suggest that user dynamics of contents follow different dynamics.
+Content following a truncated power law survival time distribution exhibits that contents can survive much longer when listed on the top charts but with natural decay because of the preferential attachment process.
+Therefore, users in these countries would be more sensitive to popular content.
+Content following a lognormal survival time distribution shows that content survival is a multiplicative process with independence.
+In other words, the content selection process is not governed by popularity, therefore the users would choose the content from their cultural preferences rather than popularity.
+In short, we can assume that content consumption can be affected by the socio-cultural similarity.

 As a next step, we compare the content consumption similarity between streaming services (Figure~\ref{fig:fig2}).
 We computed the number of shared contents between the two countries and compared the correlation between the two streaming services.
 A simple linear regression between the two platforms shows that Spotify and YouTube exhibit the highest correlation ($R^2 = 0.781$).
 YouTube shows high correlations with all other platforms ($R^2=0.687$ and $0.614$ with Netflix Film and TV, respectively).
 Contrary to this, the correlation between Spotify and Netflix TV is relatively low ($R^2 = 0.318$, Figure~\ref{fig:fig2}(e)).
 One may consider the fact that Spotify serves audio-oriented content, whereas Netflix serves mainly video-oriented content.
 Human perceptions of audio-oriented and video-oriented content are different; so cultural proximity may have different influences on disseminating the content.
 It partially explains the low correlation between Spotify and Netflix TV.
 Going a step further, YouTube's strong relationships with other streaming services could be attributed to the platform's availability of audio-video hybrid content.